AustralianAntarcticDivision/seaice/README.md

 This package contains a file list (where the file is on the internet, and the date it applies to) for a data file, and will construct a raster format that can be used to read the data directly.
-This happens via GDAL, using its virtual raster format “VRT”.
+This happens via GDAL, using its virtual raster format VRT.
 A temporary file is created to store the information about the file at the URL, and then GDAL does the rest, downloading the file and reading from it into whatever grid/projection we specify.